-9. Make gluten-free play dough:
+9. Make gluten-free playdough:

-You can purchase pre-made gluten free play dough, but I find it hard to use and even more difficult for little hands to manipulate.
+You can purchase pre-made gluten-free playdough, but I find it hard to use and even more difficult for little hands to manipulate.
 A better idea is to make your own – it’s easy.
 Try my favorite recipe from the Celiac Support Association.
 Decorate a cute air-tight container for additional smiles!

 11. Gluten-free camp:

 Offer to send the child to a gluten-free camp.
-The Celiac Disease Foundation has a list of gluten-free camps in the United States and the Coeliac Youth of Europe lists camps in Europe.
-This is a most amazing way to create community for a child and allow them to realize they are not alone in having to adhere to a restricted diet and the struggles that come with it.
+The Celiac Disease Foundation has a list of gluten-free camps in the USA and the Coeliac Youth of Europe lists camps in Europe.
+This is the most amazing way to create a community for a child and allow them to realize they are not alone in having to adhere to a restricted diet and the struggles that come with it.
 And they are fun!
 CDF also offers “camperships” to make camp more affordable (make a donation in a child’s name!).
 Children in Northern California are eligible to attend Camp Celiac at Camp Arroyo, only a $25 registration fee.

 12. Pizza Boxes: